kreemer/tmx/README.md

 TMX is a library for creating, parsing and editing tmx files.
 The main purpose is to parse a tmx file and save the parsed file as image file.

+The tmx format is used by the program [Tiled](https://www.mapeditor.org).
+The format is explained [here](https://doc.mapeditor.org/en/stable/reference/tmx-map-format/).

 ## Installation

 Install the latest version with